We are ready to serve…

 Our mission is to provide exceptional hospitality through a variety of programs designed to enrich the lives of individuals and their families.
 We offer pastor retreat opportunities that foster spiritual renewal, organized prayer meetings to strengthen community bonds, and biblical teaching through seminary courses that deepen scriptural understanding.
 Additionally, we provide American history education through both online and classroom experiences.
 Our fellowship activities encourage meaningful connections among men, combining recreational activities with biblical studies.
 We also prioritize creating spaces for women to come together in fellowship, support, and spiritual growth.

-Board of Directors
+Our Board of Directors (2026-2027)

 • Chris Work